post featured image

 Targets: Legs, glutes, hamstrings, hips, chest, shoulders, abs and core.

-single leg glute bridge with chest press
+two women performing a single leg glute bridge with chest press

 1. Lie flat on the floor on your back with your knees bent and feet flat on the ground.
 Hold one dumbbell in your left hand and place a towel or glider under your opposite, right foot.